 Alternatively, the SysHome option may be used to redirect system users to a different collection of home directories.
 When a SysHome path is specified, the home directory of each system user will be a subfolder of the given path with the same name as the user.
 The subfolder must have the exact username and its permissions must be set to allow the user access.
-You can also use symbolic links on non-Windows systems.
+You can also use symbolic links on systems which support them.

 Users listed in an AuthFile are placed in the home directory specified there.
 If no home directory is specified, they revert to the Default Home, described below.

 Normally, AuthFile users are given full access to the file system, just like System Users.
 This can be restricted by using the RestrictHome option in the AuthFile or server configuration file.
 An exception exists for the username "ANONYMOUS" which is always restricted to its home directory.

 The AllowPath option creates an exception to the RestrictHome setting for both SysAuth and AuthFile users.
 An AllowPath is an absolute folder path which any user can access, provided their filesystem privileges otherwise allow it.

 For example, with "AllowPath D:\downloads" a user with a Home Directory of "C:\Users\me" could download both "C:\Users\me\file1" and "D:\downloads\file2" as follows: